dulle90griet/lp-graun-sifter/README.md

 # lp_graun_sifter

-A Python library enabling AWS applications to search for Guardian articles, posting matches to a message broker.
+_Graun Sifter_ is a Python library enabling AWS applications to search for Guardian articles, posting matches to a message broker.
+It has been tested on Python versions 3.9–13 and on both x86_64 and amd64 Lambda architectures.

 Currently, _Graun Sifter_ supports the Amazon SQS message queue.